10 Best Halloween Mantel Decorating Ideas

 In my last post, How to Create Vignettes in Decorating, I taught you the four basic steps needed to create a gorgeous vignette.
-(If you’ve forgotten the four steps, click on the link and brush up on your vignette skills and then hop on back over to this post.)
 With Halloween right around the corner, it is time to put those skills to work!
 Today we will explore 10 of the BEST do-it-yourself Halloween mantel decorating ideas.

 Mirror or Clock as Anchor Object

 In most of the mantels featured today, you will notice that a mirror or clock acts as the anchor object for the entire vignette.
 The circular shape of a clock or mirror is reminiscent of a full moon and complements Halloween beautifully.
 Don’t be afraid to borrow a clock or mirror from a different room of the home when creating seasonal decor!
 Pictured below is my 2011 Halloween mantel, and I “borrowed” the mirror from my master bedroom to create this vignette.
 Try this tip at home: Tape book pages to the background of your mantel and create spooky trees from rolled craft paper and paper leaves.

 If your mirror or clock isn’t frightening enough on its own, utilize removable Halloween decals to “spookify” your space.
 In the mantel below, I love how decals/stickers were used to spruce up the clock, candle, pumpkin, and other decor.
 Also notice how seamlessly the family’s photo blends in with the mantel.
 To create something similar at home, use a vintage photo effect on your family photo before printing and framing.
 This will give an eerier feel to the picture.
 For a funny surprise, try hot gluing google eyes on the faces of your family members!
 (Once cooled, hot glue is easily removed from the glass frame.
 However, try at your own risk.)